computePods/builder/Readme.md

 ## Installation

+You will need a Python which was compiled with liblzma-dev support.

 The build tool is a python command.
 As such it can be installed using [pip](https://pip.pypa.io/en/stable/), [pipx](https://pypa.github.io/pipx/), or, for a fully editable development